lcmn-fvcc/flutter_app_routes_assignment/README.md

 # flutter_app_routes_assignment
-This mobile app displays several pages (routes) that can be navigated via icons.
+This mobile app displays several routes that can be navigated via icons.